Vietnamese Martyrs: History

-The Vietnamese Martyrs fall into several groupings, those of the Dominican and Jesuit missionary era of the 18th century and those killed in the politically inspired persecutions of the 19th century.
-A representative sample of only 117 martyrs—including 96 Vietnamese, 11 Spanish Dominicans, and ten French members of the Paris Foreign Missions Society (Missions Etrangères de Paris (MEP))—were beatified on four separate occasions: 64 by Pope Leo XIII on May 27, 1900; eight by Pope Pius X on May 20, 1906; 20 by Pope Pius X on May 2, 1909; and 25 by Pope Pius XII on April 29, 1951.
+The Vietnamese Martyrs fall into several groupings: those of the Dominican and Jesuit missionary era of the 18th century, and those killed in the politically inspired persecutions of the 19th century.
+A representative sample of only 117 martyrs, including 96 Vietnamese, 11 Spanish Dominicans, and 10 French members of the Paris Foreign Missions Society (Missions Etrangères de Paris; MEP), were beatified on four separate occasions: 64 by Pope Leo XIII on May 27, 1900; eight by Pope Pius X on May 20, 1906; 20 by Pope Pius X on May 2, 1909; and 25 by Pope Pius XII on April 29, 1951.

 All 117 of these Vietnamese Martyrs were canonized on June 19, 1988.
+From 1925 to 1990, the Vietnamese Church commemorated the feast of the Vietnamese Martyrs on the first Sunday of September.
+The memorial was then assigned to 24 November in the General Roman Calendar.
 A young Vietnamese Martyr, Andrew of Phú Yên, was beatified in March 2000, by Pope John Paul II.

+Martyrs of the Dominican and Jesuit missionary era of the 18th century

-The tortures these individuals underwent are considered by the Vatican to be among the worst in the history of Christian martyrdom.
-The torturers hacked off limbs joint by joint, tore flesh with red hot tongs, and used drugs to enslave the minds of the victims.
-Christians at the time were branded on the face with the words "tả đạo" (左道, lit.
-"Left (Sinister) religion") and families and villages which subscribed to Christianity were obliterated.
+Six of the canonised martyrs died during the 18th century.

+Christians at the time were branded on the face with the words "tả đạo" (左道, lit. "unorthodox religion") and families and villages which subscribed to Christianity were obliterated.